Kong/kong/CONTRIBUTING.md

 ## Contributing

 We welcome contributions of all kinds, you do not need to code to be helpful!
-All of the following tasks are noble and worthy contributions that you can make without coding:
+All the following tasks are noble and worthy contributions that you can make without coding:

 - Reporting a bug (see the [report bugs](#where-to-report-bugs) section)